Keto Cinnamon Muffins – the Best Flaxseed Muffins

-- Flaxmeal – you can use either golden flaxseed meal or brown flaxseed meal.
-I recommend golden flaxseed meal because it doesn’t have a bitter aftertaste as the brown flaxseed meal.
+- Flaxmeal – you can use either a golden flaxseed meal or a brown flaxseed meal.
+I recommend a golden flaxseed meal because it doesn’t have a bitter aftertaste as the brown flaxseed meal.

-- Almond flour – or almond meal if preferred.
-You can also substitute almond meal for sunflower seed flour, the same amount for a nut-free keto muffin recipe.
+- Almond Flour – or almond meal if preferred.
+You can also substitute almond flour for sunflower seed flour, the same amount for a nut-free keto muffin recipe.
 Learn more about keto-friendly flours.

 - Eggs – you need eggs to make fluffy muffins, so don’t try to replace them with more flaxseed meal.
 It wouldn’t work.